dini-ag-kim/holding-ontology/holding.md

 ## hasStockKeepingUnit

 This property is used as an identifier for the [Item] for which a [DocumentService] is offered.
 See [examples] for usage.
-This property is defined as part of [GoodRelations].
+This property is defined by [GoodRelations].

     gr:hasStockKeepingUnit a owl:AnnotationProperty ;
         skos:scopeNote "Used to identify the item for which a document service is offered."@en ;